lapinek/platform-scripting/README.md

  }())
  ```

-An equivalent script in `Groovy`, in `example.groovy` file, might look like the following:
+An equivalent in `Groovy` might look like the following:

 ```groovy
 import org.forgerock.openidm.action.*